leVirve/dcard-lumberjack/README.md

 # dcard-lumberjack
 **Lumberjack in Dcard !** :evergreen_tree:

-This will be a project aims to dumping the resources on `Dcard`.
+This aims to dumping the resources on `Dcard`.
+*The project is under active development.*

 ## Requirements